jakobzhao/geog595/01_intro/readme.md

 **Keywords:** GeoHumanities, Digital Geographies, and PostPhenomenology.

- In this spring quarter, I hope you will have a productive learning opportunity for topics on digital geohumanities.
  You are supposed to read all the required papers by our meeting on Wednesday and start preparing your statement of intent.
 If you have any questions, feel free to drop me a line or send me an email.

 ## Readings

-* Ihde, D. 2010.
-A phenomenology of technics (pp. 134-155).
-Chichester UK: Wiley-Blackwell.
-替换
+* Verbeek, P.P., 2001.
+Don Ihde: The Technological Lifeworld.
+In American Philosophy of Technology: The Empirical Turn. (pp. 119-146).
+Indiana University Press.

 * Ash, J., Kitchin, R. and Leszczynski, A., 2018.
 Digital turn, digital geographies?.
 Progress in Human Geography, 42(1), pp.25-43.